-- To do this, select the Add File button in the Project view. - Select the requested folder(s) such as dsp from the dialog box, then click the Add button.
+- To do this, select the Add File button in the Project view. - Select any requested folders such as dsp from the dialog box, then click the Add button.
 This places all the files from the dsp hierarchy into the custom folder you just created.